bayfrontmedia/bones/docs/services/events.md

 - `app.service`: Executes when a [service](../usage/services.md) is constructed.
 The service's class instance is passed as a parameter.
 - `bones.exception`: Executes when a `Bayfront\Bones\Exceptions\BonesException` is thrown.
 This event accepts two parameters: the [Response](response.md) service and the [thrown exception](../usage/exceptions.md).
 - `bones.end`: Executes as the last event.
+The [Response](response.md) service is passed as a parameter.

 The underlying PHP Hooks library also has its own default events: